Land of Hope & Glory Series 2022 - 10 Challenge Events in 10 days on the Kent Coast

 If I'm a bit sore on day six can I have the day off?

 Sure, each day is an individual event, you can have a day off and a lie in if you like and then come back the next day.
-Nobody will think any the less of you and in fact are amazingly impressed that you've done 1, 2, 3, 4, 5, 6, 7, 8, 9 10ks, marathons, ultras or whatever, you've not let anyone down.
+Nobody will think any the less of you and in fact are amazingly impressed that you've done 1, 2, 3, 4, 5, 6, 7, 8, 9 challenges, you've not let anyone down.
 Anyone who says they have will get a sharp left hook from the Race Director.
 Or you can start late and do a lap and have a nice lie in.

 Will there be a large crowd of people to cheer me on the last day and tell me how amazing I am?